Wood glue: Aliphatic resin

 Aliphatic resin, also known as "carpenter's glue" and "yellow glue," is a synthetic adhesive (in this case, an aliphatic compound) with a light yellow color and creamy texture used most frequently to bond together pieces of wood.
 Compared to other adhesives, it has low odor and flammability, good bonding strength, and moderate moisture resistance.
 It is more heat- and water-resistant than polyvinyl acetate "white" glues, has a heavier consistency that results in fewer drips, and sets at temperatures above 50 F and up to 110 F, though it is considered unsuitable for outdoor use.
 Its faster set-time than white glues can make its use on complex projects difficult.
 It cures in approximately 24 hours, and results in a glue line that is either translucent, pale tan, or amber.
 Before it cures, it can be cleaned up with tap water (like white glue).
 Unlike white glue, its heat resistance and hardness when cured means it can be sanded, though it will not absorb wood stains applied on top of it.
 Excess resin must be sanded off or otherwise removed before staining.
 It has less tendency to "creep" (slide during clamping) than white glue.
 Aliphatic resin has a similar use profile and relative ultimate strength as PVA.
 The two glues differ in grip characteristics before initial set, with PVAs exhibiting more slip during assembly and yellow glue having more initial grip.
 Brands include Titebond and Lepage.

+Bio-based wood adhesives

+Research on bio-based options for wood glues includes the use of lignin—an aromatic component of biomass—as a partial or full substitute for petroleum-derived resins.
+Lignin can be incorporated into phenolic and epoxy systems or used in modified forms (e.g., lignin–glyoxal) to produce thermosetting adhesives for wood panels and laminates.

+Performance depends on lignin structure and formulation; studies report competitive dry-bond strengths, while wet durability often requires further modification or crosslinkers.

+Laboratory evaluation commonly uses fracture-mechanics tests (Mode I and Mode II) such as double-cantilever beam and end-notched flexure to quantify toughness and bond-line behavior in timber joints.